11 bands who single-handedly launched genres

 Pop-punk meets hardcore – it seems like an obvious combination in hindsight.
 After all, in the mid- to late-2000s, the fanbases for both genres looked very similar, and most pop-punk kids were going to hardcore shows when they wanted to branch out into tougher territory.
 But it was only with Florida’s A Day To Remember and their own patented mixture of inspiring melody and crushing heaviness that people saw the benefit of joining these two styles.
 And while other bands were experimenting with this idea at the time, it’s hard to argue the fact that the whole current scene stems from these guys’ fresh approach.

 Cronos is famous for constantly reminding everyone that Venom came up with the term ‘black metal’, thus creating the genre.
-What he should have emphasized was how the band’s style was the basis for the entire art form – that extreme, Satan-obsessed brand of graceless street metal more interested in pure attitude than technicality or bravado.
+What he should have emphasised was how the band’s style was the basis for the entire art form – that extreme, Satan-obsessed brand of graceless street metal more interested in pure attitude than technicality or bravado.
 Venom did it all first, from the spiked bondage leather to the animal skulls to the spiny thrash tunes about fucking corpses while Baphomet watches.
 Though later bands like Bathory and Hellhammer quickly picked up the torch, black metal truly owes everything to the boys from Newcastle.
 Lay down your souls.

 The minute most fans heard about deathcore, they also heard about Suicide Silence.
 Even though it was looked down upon by much of the metal world, the instant it became popular, deathcore was momentarily the most exciting new genre in extreme music, and that was specifically tied to the raw power of this Californian quintet.
 Sure, bands like The Red Chord were hugely influential to the scene, but it was Suicide Silence’s total lack of hesitation on their first two albums – 2007’s The Cleansing and 2009’s No Time To Bleed – that made even cynics take note of deathcore’s undeniable strength.
 This is part of the heartbreak behind founding frontman Mitch Lucker passing away so young in 2012 – the loss of an innovator, the first of his kind.

 There were plenty of bands playing catchy, mainstream-acceptable punk rock in the ’90s.
-But though they made punk that was radio-friendly, Green Day and The Offspring weren’t exactly ‘pop-punk’ – not yet, anyway. blink-182, on the other hand, were pop-punk defined: fun and overdriven, self-deprecating to a hilarious fault, and totally unconcerned with being punk enough or fitting in with the mohawked purists.
+But though they made punk that was radio-friendly, Green Day and The Offspring weren’t exactly ‘pop-punk’ – not yet, anyway. blink-182, on the other hand, were pop-punk defined: fun and overdriven, self-deprecating to a hilarious fault, and totally unconcerned with being punk enough or fitting in with the Mohawked purists.
 The band took infectious punk out of ‘alternative’ and stood it on its own two feet, inspiring countless fans to don their cargo shorts.

 Today, a huge chunk of goth metal is comprised of romantic, synth-heavy opera buffs, and that’s all thanks to Finland’s Nightwish.
 What the band did differently was remove or alter many of the sexy modern elements that bands like Lacuna Coil focused on, and embraced power metal’s shameless sturm und drang.
 Not only did they coin this specific (and extremely popular) niche of heavy metal, but they also took over the world with it while no-one was looking – especially with the release of 2004’s Once.
 One minute, these Finns are an underground phenomenon; the next, everyone wants to see them live, and hundreds of imitators are popping up across the globe.

 Given how bizarre Korn were to the rock world at the time, it’s only fitting that they launched their own genre: nu-metal.
 Not rap-rock like Rage Against The Machine, or mall-goth like Coal Chamber, but straight-up nu-metal: heavy metal with all the ruffly bullshit removed and the angst turned up.
-It was only with Korn’s specialized mixture of eeriness, vulnerability, and disgustingly heavy kinetic power that the genre was truly defined.
+It was only with Korn’s specialised mixture of eeriness, vulnerability, and disgustingly heavy kinetic power that the genre was truly defined.
 And like a concentrated pill of sonic ugliness, their music hit the American melting pot and changed the chemical make-up of rock forever.

 Many of the bands in the murky new wave of cavernous death metal – Gatecreeper, Outer Heaven, Tomb Mold – have become more widely recognized than Portal, but none of them would be here without the Australian five-piece.
 The slimy, echoing, misanthropic extreme music found on albums like 2007’s Outre and 2013’s massive Vexovoid was both heavier and more beautifully enthralling than anything people had ever heard at the time.
 It also inspired fans and musicians to look into the darker corners of underground metal, to those acts who leaned on atmosphere and oppressive madness rather than just speed and volume.
 A terrifying pioneer, to be sure.